alinush/alinush.github.io/_posts/2025-01-22-Defining-zero-knowledge-proofs.md

 ### The many flavors of zero-knowledge

+ > _"The very notion of a zero-knowledge proof is interesting only in case the assertion being proved to be valid is hard to verify in probabilistic polynomial time"_ --Oded Goldreich (Why?
+Otherwise, membership of $\mathbf{x} \in L$ is easily-verifiable in polynomial time.)

 There are many ways of defining the zero-knowledge property of a ZKP scheme.

  - **Interactive:** Some proof systems are **interactive**.